Representation Interventions Enable Lifelong Knowledge Memory Control in LLMs: Introduction

-\nop{Current methods can effectively modify knowledge in LLMs \citep{DBLP:conf/emnlp/ZhengLDFWXC23,liu2025unlocking}, but they consistently fail at lifelong control --- especially for unstructured, free-form text that cannot be easily reduced to simple factual triplets (\textit{i.e.}, Subject--Relation--Object)~\citep{DBLP:conf/iclr/DengWPDSC25}.
-Parametric approaches, which directly modify model weights~\citep{DBLP:conf/nips/MengBAB22, DBLP:conf/iclr/FangJWMSW0C25}, suffer from \textit{edit collapse}; as edits accumulate, model performance degrades, eventually rendering the LLM unusable~\citep{yang2024acl, nishi2025representation}, and this effect is particularly pronounced when editing unstructured knowledge.
-External-memory methods help in lifelong settings~\citep{DBLP:conf/nips/0104L0XY0X0C24, DBLP:journals/corr/abs-2502-00158}, but a single weight-space module always lacks the expressiveness to capture complex, unstructured knowledge. }

-However, existing editing techniques fall short in lifelong settings, especially when dealing with \emph{unstructured}, \emph{free-form} text that cannot be reduced to simple factual triplets (\textit{i.e.}, Subject--Relation--Object)~\citep{DBLP:conf/iclr/DengWPDSC25}.
-Parametric approaches, which directly modify model weights~\citep{DBLP:conf/nips/MengBAB22, DBLP:conf/iclr/FangJWMSW0C25}, suffer from \textit{edit collapse}: as edits accumulate, performance degrades until the model becomes unusable~\citep{yang2024acl, nishi2025representation}.
-This degradation is particularly severe for unstructured knowledge.
-Similarly, external-memory methods, while helpful for accumulating knowledge, often lack the expressiveness to capture the nuances of complex, unstructured information with a single weight-space module~\citep{DBLP:conf/nips/0104L0XY0X0C24, DBLP:journals/corr/abs-2502-00158}.
+However, existing methods struggle in lifelong edit settings, especially when addressing \emph{unstructured}, \emph{free-form} knowledge that cannot be reduced to simple factual triplets (\textit{i.e.}, Subject--Relation--Object)~\citep{DBLP:conf/iclr/DengWPDSC25}.
+Parametric approaches, which modify model weights directly~\citep{DBLP:conf/iclr/FangJWMSW0C25}, suffer from \textit{edit collapse}: as new knowledge accumulates, performance degrades until the model becomes unusable~\citep{yang2024acl, nishi2025representation}, a degradation particularly severe when incorporating new unstructured knowledge.
+Similarly, although effective for accumulation, external-memory methods struggle to capture the nuances of complex information, as their capacity is constrained by learning on the weight space of a single sub-module (\textit{e.g.}, an additional Feedforward network (FFN) layer, as in~\citet{DBLP:conf/nips/0104L0XY0X0C24}).

-\nop{In contrast, the model's representation space (\textit{i.e.}, the hidden states where the models process information) encodes rich information and offers a powerful substrate for knowledge control, yet remains underexplored~\citep{elhage2021mathematical,DBLP:conf/nips/WuAWGJMP24}.
-To our knowledge, the only related work~\citep{liu2025unlocking} uses adaptive representation bases for structured knowledge edits.
-However, it is limited to structured knowledge, overlooking the representation space's expressiveness to control over complex unstructured knowledge.
-Moreover, it only supports single, instantaneous edits, falling short in lifelong settings where multiple edits must accumulate, coexist, and remain stable over time.}